Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems

-While Proposition \ref{prop:spectral_capacity} suggests that a dense mixing matrix \(M\) minimizes representation error, directly parameterizing \(M\) as a full matrix introduces significant optimization difficulties.
+While Proposition \ref{prop:spectral_capacity} suggests that a dense mixing matrix \(M\) minimizes representation error, it introduces significant optimization difficulties.
 In practice, operators arising from physical systems exhibit specific spectral structures, namely, energy concentration and local spectral coupling.
 Ignoring these structures leads to poor convergence and overfitting.
 To address this, we propose a \textbf{Banded Low-Rank (BLR)} parameterization.

 \paragraph{Low-Rank Property of the Spectral Operator} The first structural prior is the low effective rank of the target operator in the POD basis.
 By construction, the POD basis vectors \(\Psi = \{\psi_k\}_{k=1}^K\) are ordered by their energy contribution to the dataset.
-Consequently, the output of the physical operator, \(y = \mathcal{A}(x)\), resides primarily in the subspace spanned by the first few dominant modes.
+Consequently, the output of the physical operator, \(y = \mathcal{A}(x)\), resides primarily in the subspace spanned by the dominant modes.

-Mathematically, this implies that the spectral representation \(A_{\Psi} = \Psi^H A \Psi\) is \emph{numerically low-rank}.
-Although \(A_{\Psi}\) may theoretically be full-rank, its singular values decay rapidly.
+This implies that the spectral representation \(A_{\Psi} = \Psi^H A \Psi\) is \emph{numerically low-rank}, i.e., its singular values decay rapidly.
 A full-rank parameterization of \(M\) is therefore over-parameterized, learning noise correlations in the tail of the spectrum rather than physical dynamics.
-We thus approximate the mixing operator using a low-rank factorization:
+We thus propose a low-rank mixing operator:

 \paragraph{Optimization Stability via Banded Constraints} The second, and critical, structural prior concerns the \emph{ordering} of the spectrum.
 A standard low-rank factorization \(M_{LR} = UW^H\) is globally coupled; at initialization, it connects every frequency mode to every other mode with non-zero probability.
-This causes two optimization issues: \begin{enumerate} \item \textbf{Spectral Pollution:} Random initialization allows high-frequency noise to propagate directly into dominant low-frequency modes (from high indices to low indices).
+This causes two optimization issues. \begin{enumerate} \item \textbf{Spectral Pollution:} Random initialization allows high-frequency noise to propagate directly into dominant low-frequency modes (from high indices to low indices).
 This disrupts the coarse-grained physical features early in training. \item \textbf{Optimization Landscape:} The model is forced to expend early training iterations ``unlearning'' these unphysical long-range couplings to restore the correct spectral hierarchy, leading to a rugged optimization landscape. \end{enumerate}